-- 1. Ensure you are using a Tier 1 USB flash drive.
-For more information on USB requirements, see page 76. - 2.
-Remove and reconnect the USB flash drive securely. - 3.
-Ensure display files are not inside a folder on the flash drive. - 4.
-Only Polaris display files should be on the flash drive while performing updates.
-Remove other files, if necessary. - 5.
-Format the USB drive on your personal computer using FAT32 or exFAT formatting systems. - 6.
+- 1. Ensure you are using the recommended USB flash drive. - Remove and reconnect the USB flash drive securely. - 3.
+Ensure display files are not inside a folder on the flash drive. - Only POLARIS display files should be on the flash drive while performing updates.
+Remove other files, if necessary. - Format the USB drive on your personal computer using the exFAT® formatting system. - 6.
 Try a different USB flash drive.